inviwo/inviwo.github.io/pages/manual/manual-gettingstarted-build.md

 ## Recommended Visual studio setup (Optional)

-1. Visual Studio: Set the build mode to `RelWithDebInfo`
+1. Visual Studio: Set the build mode to `RelWithDebInfo` ([See this guide for Visual Studio](https://docs.microsoft.com/en-us/visualstudio/debugger/how-to-set-debug-and-release-configurations?view=vs-2019))

 2. Visual Studio: `Tools->Options->Projects and Solutions->Build and Run->maximum number of parallel project builds` We recommend 2-4 on an 8-core machine